 There was a need to develop an effective, safe, and repeatable procedure to manage excess weight for patients such as these.
 Today, we have the Endosleeve or the medical terminology is endoscopic sleeve gastroplasty (ESG.)
 This non-surgical procedure is close to being the holy grail of weight loss procedures for these patients.
 Endoscopic sleeve gastroplasty (ESG) has proven a viable option for patients who may not be able to undergo a lengthy surgery.

-Endosleeve, endoscopic sleeve gastroplasty, ESG, and accordion procedure are all used to describe the same non-surgical weight loss procedure.
+Endosleeve, endoscopic sleeve gastroplasty, ESG, and accordion procedures are all used to describe the same non-surgical weight loss procedure.

 Laparoscopic sleeve gastrectomy, vertical gastric sleeve, VSG, LSG, or just gastric sleeve are all used to describe the same surgical weight loss procedure.

-These two procedures are not the same, so let’s explore the differences between laparoscopic sleeve gastrectomy (LSG) vs endoscopic sleeve gastroplasty (ESG).
+We explored the differences between laparoscopic sleeve gastrectomy (LSG) and endoscopic sleeve gastroplasty (ESG).

-The patient is put under general anesthesia and then undergoes a 40-70 minute laparoscopic surgery.
-During the procedure, the surgeon makes five small incisions to access the stomach and between 70% and 80% of the stomach is cut away and removed.
+The anesthesiologist puts the patient under general anesthesia and then the surgeon performs a 40-70 minute laparoscopic surgery on the patient.
+During the procedure, the surgeon makes five small incisions to access the stomach and removes between 70% and 80% of the stomach by cutting it away.
 The remainder of the stomach is stapled together along the edges to form a narrow sleeve-like pouch.
 This reduced stomach size limits the amount of food the patient can consume at one time so they eat less, maintain the feeling of being full longer, and can lose weight.

 LSG requires at least an overnight stay in the hospital, a few weeks of wound care, and about a 4-6 week recovery.
-Laparoscopic sleeve surgery is permanent and cannot be reversed however, it can be converted into gastric bypass surgery if necessary.
+The surgeon cannot reverse laparoscopic sleeve surgery; however, they can convert it into gastric bypass surgery if necessary.

-Endoscopic sleeve gastroplasty (ESG) is not considered surgery because there are no incisions and the procedure is performed endoscopically, however, the technique used for ESG requires the use of general anesthesia.
-The surgery is performed through an endoscope that is placed down the patient’s throat to access the stomach.
+The doctors perform endoscopic sleeve gastroplasty (ESG) through an endoscope that they place down the patient’s throat to access the stomach.
+General anesthesia is used for this procedure, but it is not considered surgery since there are no incisions involved.
 The surgeon reshapes the stomach to make it smaller using between 7 to 12 strategically placed sutures.
 The new stomach area will be much smaller, about 25% of its original size, and resemble a small sleeve-like pouch.